fplll/fplll/README.md

 * `-m wrapper` : uses the wrapper. (default if `z=mpz`).
 * `-m fast` : uses the fast method, works only with `-f double`.
-* `-m fastearly` : uses the fast method with early reduction, works only with `-f double`.
 * `-m heuristic` : uses the heuristic method.
-* `-m heuristicearly` : uses the heuristic method with early reduction.
 * `-m proved` : uses the proved version of the algorithm.
 * `-y` : early reduction.